Port Executive Leadership Circle

 This brand new Port Executive Leadership Circle in Rotterdam allows you: an executive from a port authority, port stakeholders or a captain of industry, to be part of an ongoing cycle of learning journeys, while enabling you to partner with other ports in a growing international network of port executives.
 These port executives will be the frontrunners who will drive ports towards the next level of competition.

-This unique and specific educational programme has been developed by Rotterdam School of Management, Erasmus University (RSM) and Port of Rotterdam, using their combined knowledge and expertise.
+This unique and specific educational programme has been developed by Erasmus University Rotterdam and Port of Rotterdam, using their combined knowledge and expertise.
 The programme builds leadership skills for port executives, based on their existing knowledge and expertise, and is specialised for the environment of port-based industries: The Port Executive Leadership Circle.

 What makes this programme exceptional is the way it presents the educational experience.
 Its goal is to collect and share best practices and experiences of people already addressing ports’ challenges, and combine them with theories and knowledge from management research using RSM’s well-established framework of leadership education.